 – Perform squats and deadlifts no deeper than a 90 degree angle ( thighs parrallel to floor) , this will protect your pelvic floor and pelvic joints.

-- Avoid supine (laying on your back) exercises from 16 weeks.
-You can modify some movements by placing your feet on a step or the lounge to keep your hips higher than your heart or your shoulders on an incline when doing weight based exercises such as a bench press which will allow the continued flow of oxygen and blood to baby.
+– Avoid supine (laying on your back) exercises from 16 weeks.
+You can modify some movements by placing your feet on a step or the lounge to keep your hips higher than your heart or your shoulders on an incline when doing weight based exercises such as a bench press which will allow the continued flow of oxygen and blood to baby and yourself.

 – Avoid prolonged stationary standing to perform weight training – perform seated, while slowly walking on bench or swiss ball.